 While the storm was mostly in the water, it gave maritime enthusiasts a lesson they’ll never forget.
 10 ships and 17 houseboats wandering the Florida Straights and Florida Keys were sunk, killing 500 of the estimated 900 people that died in the storm.

-Having survived the storm at the age of 6, Robert Simpson was inspired to study meteorology and become the first director of the National Hurricane Research Project while also serving as director of the National Hurricane Center.
+Having survived the storm at the age of 6, Robert Simpson was inspired to study meteorology.
+And become the first director of the National Hurricane Research Project.
+All while also serving as director of the National Hurricane Center.
 His legacy lives today as the co-developer and publisher of the Saffir-Simpson scale in 1973.